-What is a CSRD materiality analysis?
-And why does the double materiality analysis have an impact on corporate strategy?
+What is meant by a CSRD materiality assessment?
+And why does the double materiality assessment have an impact on corporate strategy?
 Many sustainability managers are faced with the challenge of correctly understanding, communicating and implementing the relevance and significance of this analysis.

-The materiality analysis helps to identify the most important issues for your company, not only in terms of sustainability.
+The materiality assessment helps to identify the most important issues for your company, not only in terms of sustainability.
 It ensures that relevant opportunities and risks are managed and reported effectively.

-The double materiality analysis as part of the Corporate Sustainability Reporting Directive (CSRD), also known as materiality analysis, is a key concept that helps companies to assess both the financial and non-financial impact of their business activities.
+The double materiality assessment (double materiality) in the context of the Corporate Sustainability Reporting Directive (CSRD), also known as materiality analysis, is a key concept that helps companies to assess both the financial and non-financial impact of their business activities.
 This method takes two perspectives into account:

-Importance of the CSRD materiality analysis for companies
+Significance of the CSRD materiality assessment for companies

-The materiality analysis in accordance with the CSRD is of great importance for companies.
+materiality assessment in accordance with the CSRD is of great importance for companies.

 It helps to identify and specifically address material sustainability issues, which significantly increases the effectiveness of the sustainability strategy.
 This not only leads to better use of resources, but also to increased transparency and credibility vis-à-vis stakeholders.